michaelchoie/Flask/Dog_App/README.md

 ### Prepping Data:
 - Some of the images that are downloaded were corrupted
     - Identified problem files using exception handling and removed
-- Cleaned the files so that only .jpg, .jpeg, and .png remained and removed white space
+- Cleaned the files so that only .jpg and .jpeg remained and removed white space
     - Some png files were transparent, which doesn't work well with ML libraries
-    - Converted these files into jpg
 - Fixed the names of the directories containing the dog images
     - Each dog breed has its own directory
     - The name of the dirs are the search string I used with the API